openedx/edx-documentation/en_us/shared/set_up_course/course_staffing.rst

 Administrative Team Roles
 ****************************

-To provide access to features on the LMS Instructor Dashboard, you assign the Staff role or the Admin role.
+To provide access to features on the instructor dashboard in the LMS, you assign the Staff role or the Admin role.

 Team members with the **Staff** role can complete these tasks.